laurenperez/M1L8-dom-intro-wbp/README.md

 ### Step 2

-Get today's date and store it in a variable, then begin to populate all of the elements of the date:
+Get today's date and store it in a variable.
+Then:
-- Use the [`getMonth()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getMonth) method on the date to get a number for the month.
+- Use the [`getMonth()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getMonth) method on the date to determine the current month.
+Store it's return value in a variable named `monthIndex`.
+    - Note: Why are we calling this variable `monthIndex` ?
+Check the expected output of `getMonth()` if this is confusing.
 - Create an array of all 12 months in order, starting with January.
 Use the `monthIndex` to pull the name of the current month from this array and store it in a variable.

 ### Step 3